MRI Cervical Spine - CAM 741

 • Radicular pain

-• Fever or weight loss or malaise
+• Fever, weight loss, or malaise

 • Postural changes (e.g., kyphosis or scoliosis)